 Dr. Jude A. Osara is an assistant professor in the Surface Technology & Tribology (STT) and Tribology Based Maintenance (TBM) research areas in the department of Mechanics of Solids, Surfaces and Systems (MS3).
-He obtained his PhD in Mechanical Engineering - Thermal/Fluids Systems at the University of Texas at Austin, Texas, USA, with a dissertation on "degradation thermodynamics", an approach he applied to lubricant grease degradation and general fatigue, among others.
+He obtained his PhD in Mechanical Engineering - Thermal/Fluids Systems at the University of Texas at Austin, Texas, USA, with a dissertation on "degradation thermodynamics", an approach he applied to lubricating grease degradation, battery cycling, and general fatigue.
 Prior to his PhD degree, Jude worked in the automotive industry as a thermal/fluids engineer optimizing engine performance, and as an applied mechanics engineer analyzing/optimizing lubrication and structural integrity of engine overhead systems.
-Between 2017 and 2020, Dr. Osara ran his technology start-up EnHeGi, a platform on which he further developed his PhD research discovery into engineering analysis tools for industrial use, while doing stints as a post-doctoral fellow and an adjunct professor at the University of Texas at Austin.
+Between 2017 and 2020, Dr. Osara further developed his PhD research discovery into engineering analysis tools for industrial use, while doing stints as a post-doctoral fellow and an adjunct professor at the University of Texas at Austin.
 At UT Austin, Dr. Osara taught Applied Thermodynamics and Fluid Mechanics.
-Currently, he teaches Tribology, and his research focuses on bearing grease and solid interfacial degradation, life models, failure mechanisms, and materials, all of which he applies his thermodynamics expertise to.
-Dr. Osara also manages the SKF University Technology Centre (UTC) for Grease Lubrication.
+Currently, he teaches Tribology, and his research focuses on lubricant grease and solid interfacial degradation, life models, failure mechanisms, and materials, all of which he applies his thermodynamics expertise to.
+He also manages the SKF University Technology Centre (UTC) for Grease Lubrication.
+Externally, Dr. Osara is an associate editor of ASME Journal of Tribology, a technical editor for STLE TLT, and a four-time guest editor of MDPI's Applied Mechanics.

 Expertise